DataFire/Integrations/integrations/generated/google_compute/README.md

 * output [Operation](#operation)

 ### firewalls.update
 Updates the specified firewall rule with the data included in the request.
-Using PUT method, can only update following fields of firewall rule: allowed, description, sourceRanges, sourceTags, targetTags.
+The PUT method can only update the following fields of firewall rule: allowed, description, sourceRanges, sourceTags, targetTags.

 ```js